The World is Where the Work Is – Osho

 And for our friends in the U.S. there is also a deluxe paperback edition with color photos.

-If these editions are not available to you in your country or if you feel that you cannot afford to buy a copy, here you can download a PDF copy of From Lemurs to Lamas: Confessions of a BodhisattvaEnjoy!
+If the book is not available in your country or you feel that you cannot afford one, you can download a PDF copy.

 Be a Light Unto Ourselves